1. A genetic network linking genotype and phenotype

 In this example, we will use the structural constraint interface to create a genetic network linking a genotype with gene expression traits and a higher-order phenotype.
 There are 5 nodes in the network: Genotype, Gene1, Gene2, Gene3, and Phenotype.
 The input data file is available here.
 To begin, select Learn a network model from data on the BNW homepage and load the data file, displaying what is shown below:

-In the next section of the structural constraint interface, we assign nodes to tiers which will can be used to focus network searches on biologically meaningful networks.
+Clicking the Continue to assign variables to tiers button allows the assignment of nodes to tiers which can focus network searches on biologically meaningful networks.
 Our dataset contains a genotype, three gene expression traits, and a higher order phenotype.
 Instead of considering all possible network models for this dataset, we may want to focus on models relevant to a questions such as: How does variation in genotype and gene expression explain the variation observed in the phenotype?
 To address this question, we assign the network nodes to three tiers: Tier1 contains the genotype, Tier2 contains the gene expression traits, and Tier3 contains the phenotype.

 The third section of the BNW structural constraint interface allows users to specify the interactions that are allowed within and between tiers.
 By default, within tier interactions (i.e., nodes in TierX can be parents or children of other nodes in TierX) are allowed, but users may want to prevent within tier interactions for some cases.
 For example, it may be advantageous to prevent interactions between a tier that contained a set of some demographic variables (e.g., age, sex, and race), as these variables are not likely to be causal factor that influence other factors in the tier.
 In this case, within tier interactions only apply to Tier2, and we do not have any prior knowledge that indicates that between gene interactions should not be allowed, so we will keep the default setting and allow within tier interactions.